-\paragraph{Topic Model} We assigned a topic distribution vector as a feature to each node, which represents the topical distribution within the messages of the channel.
-The topical distribution was calculated based on the topic model generated with Top2Vec (\citet{angelov2020top2vec}).
-We relied on the hyperparameter selection of the author, employed the \texttt{distiluse-base-multilingual-cased}\footnote{\url{https://huggingface.co/distilbert-base-multilingual-cased}} pre-trained sentence transformer as embedding model and sampled 250,000 messages (500 messages from the 500 channels containing the largest amount of messages in our dataset) as training samples.
-From the 100 most relevant topics, we manually chose nine topics that give reason to be considered as proxies for hateful content.
-They are listed in Table\ref{tab:topics}: The topic name in the first column was derived based on the most descriptive terms of the respective topic vectors from which we provide the first three terms in the second column (in German).
-As we are working with many channels that can be associated with German hater communities, we relied only on these topics to cluster different topical emphases with respect to potentially harmful content.
-We aggregated the counts of all documents in our data set with a cosine similarity above 0.5 to any of the selected topics and normalized these counts to gather a topic distribution for each node.
+\paragraph{Topic Model} We assigned a topic distribution vector as a feature to each node, representing the topical distribution within the messages of the channel.
+The topical distribution was calculated on the basis of the topic model generated with Top2Vec \citep{angelov2020top2vec}.
+We relied on the hyperparameter selection of the author, used the \texttt{distiluse-base-multilingual-cased}\footnote{\url{https://huggingface.co/distilbert-base-multilingual-cased}} pretrained sentence transformer as embedding model, and sampled 250,000 messages (500 messages from the 500 channels containing the largest amount of messages in our dataset) as training samples.
+From the 100 most relevant topics, we manually chose nine topics to serve as proxies for hateful content.
+They are listed in Table \ref{tab:topics}: the topic name in the first column was derived on the basis of the most descriptive terms of the respective topic vectors from which we provide the first three terms in the second column (in German).
+Because we are working with many channels that can be associated with German hater communities, we relied only on these topics to cluster different topical emphases with respect to potentially harmful content.
+We aggregated the counts of all documents in our dataset with cosine similarity to any of the selected topics greater than 0.5 and normalized these counts to create a topic distribution for each node.

 \paragraph{Graph Model} We used GraphSAGE to generate embeddings for the graph (\citet{hamilton2017inductive}).
-We employed the Directed GraphSAGE method from the StellarGraph library \cite{StellarGraph}.
-As we were learning unsupervised embeddings, i.e. we did not provide the learning model with labels of the channels, we utilized the \textit{Corrupted Generator} of StellarGraph for sampling additional training data.
-In the process of training, the model learned to differentiate true graph instances from corrupted ones.
-The model was trained for 500 epochs, two layers of size 32 each, utilizing an Adam optimizer and early stopping with 20 epochs of patience.
+We used the Directed GraphSAGE method from the StellarGraph library \cite{StellarGraph}.
+As we were learning unsupervised embeddings, i.e., we did not provide the learning model with labels of the channels, we used the \textit{Corrupted Generator} of StellarGraph for sampling additional training data.
+During training, the model learned to differentiate between true graph instances and corrupted ones.
+The model was trained for 500 epochs with two layers of size 32 each, an Adam optimizer, and an early stop after 20 epochs of patience.